This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 Additional contributions may also be due: a 3.3% social contribution based on the income tax in excess of EUR 763,000.
 The effective corporate income tax rate is 34.43%.

 SMEs are entitled to a 15% reduced rate up to EUR 38,120 taxable profits.

-For fiscal years starting as of 1st January 2019, the 28% CIT rate will fully apply to all French companies which annual turnover does not exceed EUR 1 billion (this limit will be determined on a consolidated basis for tax consolidated groups).
-The 2018 Finance Bill plans to apply the 28% rate for all French companies up to EUR 500,000 and a 31% rate to taxable profit over EUR 500,000.
+For fiscal years starting as of 1st January 2018, the 28% CIT rate will fully apply to all French companies which annual turnover does not exceed EUR 1 billion (this limit will be determined on a consolidated basis for tax consolidated groups).
+As from 1st January 2019, the 28% rate will apply for all French companies up to EUR 500,000 and a 31% rate to taxable profit over EUR 500,000.

 The tax bill for 2018 provides for another reduction of the CIT rate:

 - for fiscal years starting from 2020, the 28% CIT rate will become the standard rate as it will apply to all French companies to their overall taxable profit;

 - for fiscal years starting on or after 1 January 2021, a 26.5% CIT rate would apply for all entities.